 4. Choose biodegradable kitchen accessories: Be mindful of what you are using to wash your dishes, generally these are made of plastic.
 Choose a reusable, biodegradable and compostable option instead such as our Biodegradable Sponge Cloth.

 Your bathroom can hold a variety of plastic bottled products such as body care, skin care, hair care or even cleaning products.
 You can approach this in 2 ways - be mindful of what you are buying and only buy things in glass bottles or get creative and make your own products that are plastic free & chemical free.

-1. You can be mindful of what you are buying and what packaging it comes in.
-There is access to lots of recyclable or glass packaging and if this isn't an option, save your containers and reuse or repurpose them.
+5. Use products with minimal packaging: You can be mindful of what you are buying and what packaging it comes in.
+For example, you can choose to use solid shampoo and conditioner bars.
+If this isn't an option, choose a recyclable containers that you can later reuse and refill.

-2. Making your own products is really easy and there's so many benefits to it!
-You know what's in it, you can choose mindfully what you're making + storing them in, if anything, and you are eliminating the need to buy more which naturally eliminates waste.
+6. Make your own products: Making your own products is really easy and there's so many benefits to it!
+You know what's in it, you can choose mindfully what you are making and storing them in and you are eliminating the need to buy more which naturally eliminates waste.

 Plastic Free In The Laundry

 Our laundry is a room which may also be filled with plastic bottles for cleaning products or laundry detergent.
 It can also contain plastic pegs to hang our washing out with.
 Simple ways we can transform to plastic free;